jordanbCS/NatureVR/README.md

 # Nature VR

-Making the natural treasures of our world accessible to everyone
+Making the natural treasures of our world accessible to everyone.
+The project will take 2d images of natural scenes, and attempt to texture 3d Unity environments, using a complex of machine learning approaches for interpolating texture and depth from static images.

 ## Motivation
   - https://psmag.com/environment/living-near-a-forest-is-linked-to-better-brain-health?source=TDB&via=FB_Page

 ## Technical

- ### Rquirements
+ ### Requirements

  - Blender
  - Unity